 family man, competitor, mountain biker, Gator, believer, fisherman, chocoholic, doer, weekend project warrior, hugger, runner, strategist

 Being the son of an architect, I guess I only have one person to blame for my professional calling.
-Or should I say thank.
-I started my career in Orlando working on, of course, Disney projects as well as the International Airport, then migrated North and dabbled in multi-family.
-The next step was running a branch office for a Florida firm in Atlanta (see the trend here), until finally the good lord knocked some sense into me, and we started off on this great new adventure.
+Or should I say thank?
+I started my career in Orlando, working on, of course, Disney projects as well as the International Airport.
+I then migrated North and dabbled in multi-family.
+The next step was running a branch office for a Florida firm in Atlanta (see the trend here) until finally, the good lord knocked some sense into me, and we started on this great new adventure.

 Registered Architect in Alabama, Florida, Georgia, Hawaii, Indiana, Kansas, Kentucky & North Carolina